engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 * FIX: Cache feature - Show correct preloading status
 * FIX: Fixed optimizations preview on multisite
 * FIX: Cache feature - Fixed error handling for cache preload action
-* FIX: Call to unavailable function was breaking page cacheing on old WP versions without add_filter() available early
+* FIX: Call to unavailable function was breaking page caching on old WP versions without add_filter() available early
 * TWEAK: Premium - Do not show the loading overlay on the database screen when loading the unused images list
 * TWEAK: Periodically update the plugins' tables list (plugin.json)
 * TWEAK: Do not use wp_get_upload_dir() on WP versions before it is available